Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/time_mask.md

 ### Syntax

-There two main variants of this function.
+There are two main variants of this function.
 The recommended variants:

 - TIME_MASK(s,S,D,s)
 - TIME_MASK(s,S,D)